1) Which data type not used in SQL Azure?

 Ans:A table scan (only present when you don't have a clustered index) is a scan of the data pages of the table.

+An index scan reads the leaf pages of the index.
+If it's a nonclustered index, it'll be a lot fewer pages than the table.
 A clustered index scan (only present if there's a clustered index) reads the leaf pages of the clustered index, which are the data pages of the table.
 It's virtually the same same as a table scan.
 There are some minor differences as to how SQL does the scan, but it is the entire table, like with a table scan.
+Full table scan has linear complexity, index seek has logarithmic complexity.

 10. About the current project/ experience ?